Hotel Metropole, Karachi

-Hotel Metropole (ہوٹل میٹروپول) is a defunct hotel situated on Abdullah Haroon Road (old Victoria Road) in Karachi, Pakistan.
+Hotel Metropole (ہوٹل میٹروپول) is a defunct hotel on Abdullah Haroon Road (formerly Victoria Road) in Karachi, Pakistan.

 History

 Hotel Metropole was founded by Cyrus Minwalla.
-It was inaugurated in 1951 by Emperor Mohammad Reza Pahlavi of Iran, along with then Prime Minister Liaquat Ali Khan and Fatima Jinnah.
-The construction of the building began in 1949 on land provided by the Dinshaw family.
-The hotel was officially opened to the public in 1954.
+Construction began in 1949 on land provided by the Dinshaw family.
+The hotel was inaugurated in 1951 by Shah Mohammad Reza Pahlavi of Iran, in the presence of Prime Minister Liaquat Ali Khan and Fatima Jinnah, and opened to the public in 1954.

-The ground floor of the hotel once accommodated the offices of Pan American and KLM.
-The hotel introduced a music and dance floor to Karachi and housed the nightclub "Summer".
+The ground floor once housed the offices of Pan American and KLM.
+The hotel was among the first establishments in Karachi to introduce a music and dance floor, and operated the nightclub "Summer".

-Due to economic challenges following the Indo-Pakistani War of 1971, half of the hotel was converted into office spaces.
-The hotel also had a dedicated floor for Lufthansa crew members up until 1998.

-After the 9/11 event, Lufthansa and Swissair ceased their Pakistan operations in 2001.
-Given the global economic challenges, the hotel's ownership decided to close the Metropole and began demolition in 2004.
+Following the Indo-Pakistani War of 1971 and the economic difficulties it brought, half of the hotel was converted into office space.
+A dedicated floor was reserved for Lufthansa crew until 1998.
+After the September 11 attacks, both Lufthansa and Swissair ceased operations in Pakistan, further reducing the hotel's occupancy.

-By 2006-2007, reconstruction plans were abandoned and half of the building remained dismantled.
+The hotel closed and partial demolition began in 2004.
+By 2006–07, reconstruction plans had been abandoned and half the building remained dismantled.

-In 2018, a Pakistani billionaire, Habibullah Khan, acquired the building and land of the hotel.

-In September 2019, the Government of Sindh decided to acquire the Metropole Hotel land to halt a high-rise construction and proposed the establishment of a park for children and the elderly.

-In February 2020, the Sindh High Court suspended the demolition of the Metropole Hotel.
+In 2018, businessman Habibullah Khan acquired the building and its land.
+In September 2019, the Government of Sindh moved to acquire the site to prevent high-rise development, proposing instead the creation of a public park.
+In February 2020, the Sindh High Court suspended the demolition order.

-In March 2025, a new showroom was under construction at the building by Mega Conglomerate.
+As of March 2025, construction of a commercial showroom by Mega Conglomerate was under way at the site.